FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 To make a call to a server, we first need to get our server up and running.

 The heart of an Express app is your `index.js`.
-The React side of our application will also have an `index.js` file, so keep that in mind as you will likely have the same headache I do of constantly opening the wrong one.
+The React side of our application will also have an `index.js` file, so keep that in mind as you'll likely share my headache of constantly opening the wrong one.

 ```
 server